webalys-hq/streamlinehq-npm/README.md

 It works with any framework.
 You just need NPM and a build system like Webpack which will handle `.svg` files.

 Check an example app in the `docs/latest` folder.

-## Deprecation notices
-Wrapper packages for React, Angular and Vue are deprecated and will be removed after August 1st 2021.
-Please use this new package instead, which simply serves svg files for your app.
-Users are expected to use their own svg loader for whatever build system they use in their app; read more below.

 ## How to use
 1. Ensure that you have an active Streamline subscription.